trevglenn/kaggle_comps/README.md

 # Kaggle Competitions
-*Machine Learning Classification competitions hosted by Kaggle as part of their Playground series*
+*Monthly Machine Learning Classification competitions hosted by Kaggle as part of their Playground series*

 **Academic Success**